Roparz Hemon: Life and works

 Surprisingly, Roparz Hemon, who was born as Louis Nemo in Brest, was not a native speaker of the Breton language.

 His father, Eugène Nemo, was born illegitimately, but was discreetly provided for by his biological father, and went on to become both a mechanical engineer and an officer in the French Navy.
-His mother, Julie Foricher, was a girl's school teacher.
+His mother, Julie Foricher, was a girls' school teacher.
 Although Hemon's Foricher grandparents were native Breton speakers, they had both chosen to speak only French to their children and grandchildren.
 By the time of Hemon's birth on 18 November, 1900, the family was upper middle class.

 Despite the religious persecution of the Affaire des Fiches, the Nemo family remained practicing Catholics and attended traditional Breton Pardons, particularly those in Le Folgoët and Locronan.
 Hemon's sister later recalled that her brother took great delight in hearing the Breton sermons and hymns, which he kept trying to recite afterwards, despite not understanding them.

 Hemon served in the French Army at the beginning of the Second World War, where he was wounded and taken prisoner by the Germans.